 When Someone You Love Has Advanced Cancer: Support for Caregivers

 Being a caregiver to someone you care about may mean helping with daily activities, coordinating care, or offering emotional support.
-But for someone taking care of an advanced cancer patient, caregiving brings added stressors and worries.
+But for someone taking care of a cancer patient at the end of life, caregiving brings added stressors and worries.
 During this time, it’s important that caregivers take care of themselves too.

 This booklet covers: